2022 Trooping the Colour: Platinum Jubilee Flypast

 A Platinum Jubilee Flypast took place to coincide with the Royal Family's balcony appearance.
-More than 70 military planes, jets and helicopters, including the Battle of Britain Memorial Flight and the Red Arrows as well as military helicopters that responded to Kabul and Ukraine, took part in the flypast that lasted six minutes.
+More than 70 military aeroplanes, jets, and helicopters, including the Battle of Britain Memorial Flight and the Red Arrows, as well as military helicopters that responded to Kabul and Ukraine, took part in the flypast that lasted six minutes.

-The aircraft that took part in the flypast included Royal Navy Wildcat, Royal Navy Merlin and Apache helicopters, Puma helicopters, Chinook helicopters, Avro Lancaster, Spitfires, Hurricanes, Embraer Phenom 300, Texan training aircraft, RAF Hercules, RAF Atlas, RAF Globemaster, RAF Poseidon, RAF Rivet Joint, VIP RAF Voyager, RAF Typhoon, RAF Lightning, and Hawks.
+The aircraft that took part in the flypast included all three services of the British Armed Forces; starting with helicopters from the Royal Navy: the Wildcat and the Merlin; the Army Air Corps of the British Army with their Apache helicopters; with the Royal Air Force providing the majority remainder contingent aircraft, including: Puma helicopters, Chinook helicopters, Lancaster, Spitfires and Hurricanes (of the BBMF), Embraer Phenom 300, Texan training aircraft, Hercules C-130J, Atlas A400M, Globemaster C-17, Poseidon P-8, Rivet Joint RC-135, Vespina, RAF VIP Voyager, Typhoon FGR4, F35B Lightning, and Hawks.